 - The analytics team at Goldman Sachs Asset Management monitored traffic on Alexa and pointed out a spike in visits to HomeDepot.com, which led to buying of home-improvement stock months before the company increased its projection and share price went up.

-Essentially the early insights into marketing-moving factors, company information and publicly available financial data can be extremely valuable.
-Now, web scraping as a business tool can be used to source alternate data or third party data and apply that to gain deep understanding of the market which can directly impact the bottom lines.
-In this post we’ll discuss several use cases of web scraping in the financial industry.
+Essentially the early insights into marketing-moving factors, company information, and publicly available financial data can be extremely valuable.
+Now, web scraping as a business tool can be used to source alternate data or third-party data and apply that to gain a deep understanding of the market which can directly impact the bottom lines.
+In this post, we’ll discuss several use cases of web scraping in the financial industry.

 Financial data and ratings